stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (dlee117−stat6250): A raw data file with 20 records on the file executes how many times during the DATA step?
 - Question (kveng−stat6250): Can we execute more than once per each record in the input file?
 - *Question* (lwang30-stat6250): Which phase of the data step process works like a loop ?
+- Question (yren10−stat6250): Will the DARA step executes more than once in any siutation?

 [Course Textbook Chapter 6, Problem 4]